MacdonaldRobinson/jquery-spa/README.md

 # jquery-spa

+This library was created to easily convert ANY "regular" website i.e Server Side Rendered Site into a Single Page App and to still keep all the functionality that comes allong with whatever framework / CMS system you use.

 - Automaticly takes over anchor click events and makes anchor clicks load data via AJAX
 - Easy to create Vue or React like websites and page transitions.
 - Since data is simply loaded using AJAX you are inherently using SSR ( Server Side Rendering )